Apple News

-Apple News is a news aggregator app developed by Apple Inc., for its iOS, iPadOS, watchOS, and macOS operating systems.
+Apple News is a news aggregator app developed by Apple for its iOS, iPadOS, watchOS, and macOS operating systems.
 The iOS version was launched with the release of iOS 9.
 It is the successor to the Newsstand app included in previous versions of iOS.
 Users can read news articles with it, based on publishers, websites and topics they select, such as technology or politics.